AndrewOS82/correspondence-composer/README.md

 Follow [these instructions](https://go.dev/doc/install) for installing go on Linux, Mac or Windows, then proceed to the "Run the app" section.

+### Setting up configs and credentials

+A sample env file has been provided as `.env.sample`.
+To run the app locally, you'll need to copy this into a `.env` file and update username, password and endpoints as necessary.

+To make successful requests to the rules engine you'll need to have valid credentials for the environment that the endpoints are hitting.

 ## Run Instructions